 -

 Bets placed well in advance of an event, sometimes months or a full season ahead.
-Prices are generally more attractive than closer to the event, but the stake is typically non-returnable if a selection is withdrawn.
+Prices are generally more attractive than closer to the event, but your stake is typically non-returnable if a selection is withdrawn.
 Non GamStop football betting sites and horse racing specialists tend to carry the deepest ante-post markets, including tournament outrights and festival ante-post cards.
-Players looking for World Cup free bets will find ante-post markets for major tournaments available well in advance at most operators in this category.
+Punters looking for World Cup free bets will find ante-post markets for major tournaments available well ahead of time.

 - Outright / Winner Markets